MetPX/sarracenia/docs/Reference/sr3.1.rst

 A setting 'msg_to_clusters' is needed by the *msg_to_clusters* plugin referenced in the *on_message* the v2 plugins are a little more cumbersome to write.
-They are included here for completeness, but people should use version 3 (either flow_callbacks, or extensions discussed next) when possible.
+They are included here for completeness, but people should use version 3 (either flowCallback, or extensions discussed next) when possible.

 Reasons to use newer style plugins: